 Streams is a cool Proposify feature that organizes these type of sales documents, like SOW’s and signed contracts, separately from your proposals.
 That way your pipeline stays clean with only revenue-related proposals, so you always have a more accurate picture of your sales numbers.

-Ten documents you can create with Proposify
+10 sales documents you can create with Proposify's free templates

 Non-disclosure agreement template (NDA)